openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 * **Buttons, dropdowns, tabs, fields, and other UI controls:** As it’s written in the UI + bolded.
 * **Everything else, including page, window, and panel names:** As it’s written in the UI.
 If sentence case, use double quotes.
 * **Code or user-entered text:** Monospaced font
+* **Hints:** If a hint to a navigation or masthead element is included, the text should be styled like a link.
 * **CLI commands:** Monospaced font.
 “In running text, use a bold monospaced font for a command.
 If a parameter or option is a variable value, use an italic monospaced font; otherwise, use a bold monospaced font for the parameter and a monospaced font for the option.”

 ## (WIP) Part IV: How can I contribute a quick start?